-The Adrian Dominican Sisters first came to Chicago in 1909 when small groups were sent to St. James in Maywood Parish and Queen of Angels Parish in Chicago.
+The Adrian Dominican Sisters first came to Chicago in 1909 when small groups established themselves in St. James in Maywood Parish and Queen of Angels Parish in Chicago.

 At the request of Cardinal Samuel Stritch, the Adrian Dominican Sisters established Regina Dominican High School in Wilmette to educate young women in the northern suburbs of Chicago.
 Its name was chosen in honor of the Blessed Virgin Mary and St. Dominic, the founder of the Order of Preachers.
-The school officially opened in September 1958.
-64 sophomores and 200 freshmen were the first students to fill the halls of the school that would later become the alma mater of over 9,800 young women.
-S. Mary Kevin Campbell, O.P. oversaw the construction of Regina Dominican and was appointed the first principal.
+The all-girls high school officially opened in September 1958.
+64 sophomores and 200 freshmen were the first students to fill the halls of the school.
+S. Mary Kevin Campbell, O.P. oversaw the construction of Regina Dominican and became the first principal.

 Regina Dominican is a sponsored institution of the Adrian Dominican Sisters.
-The Adrian Dominican Sisters are an international Congregation of about 700 vowed women whose religious roots go back to St. Dominic of the 13th century.
-They are committed to preaching the Word of God, the formation of faith-centered communities and ministries that further the values of the Gospels within the Dominican congregation and beyond.
+The Adrian Dominican Sisters are an international Congregation whose religious roots go back to St. Dominic of the 13th century.
+They are committed to preaching the Word of God and form faith-centered communities that further the values of the Gospels.

-They minister in 25 states, the District of Columbia and the Commonwealth of Puerto Rico, and in five countries: Canada, Dominican Republic, Mexico, Norway, Philippines, and Taiwan.
+The Sisters minister in 25 states, the District of Columbia and the Commonwealth of Puerto Rico.
+They also serve in five countries: Canada, Dominican Republic, Mexico, Norway, Philippines, and Taiwan.
 Responsive to the “signs of the times,” they strive to address the needs of the world – to serve where they are called to go.

-The Sisters’ ministries have been developed from the traditional fields of education, healthcare and social work.
-Through this work, they perpetuate the Dominican tradition of preaching by bringing prayer and religious study to their ministries in areas such as education, administration, law, social work, health care, pastoral ministry, music, art and clerical work.
+The Sisters’ ministries focus on the fields of education, healthcare and social work.
+Through this work, they continue the Dominican tradition of preaching by bringing prayer and religious study to their ministries.
+The sisters concentrate their efforts in areas such as education, law, social work, health care, pastoral ministry, music and art.

 The Adrian Dominican Sister’s main campus (Motherhouse) is in Adrian, Michigan, in the Diocese of Lansing.
 Located on this campus are the Congregation’s administrative offices, Weber Retreat and Conference Center, the Dominican Life Center (a continuum of care for members of the Congregation) and Siena Heights University.